 It is also known as the “Land of Leopards”.
 So, it is the best place to photograph Leopards in its Natural Habitat.
 It is also good for photographing other wildlife like Tigers, Indian Gaur, Elephants, Spotted Deer, and Gray Monkeys.

-I had visited this national park many times and is one of my favourites.
-I have captured this image of Leopard climbing down the tree with a deer kill from here.
+I had visited this national park many times and is one of my favorites.
+I have captured this image of a Leopard climbing down the tree with a deer kill from here.
 Many of my pictures of Leopard and Tiger are from this national park.
 My home is close to this park.
 This Tiger reserve is also famous for the Black Panther, which is not camera shy.

 Summer and winter are the best seasons for sighting the Big cats in this park.
 So, you can plan your trip between March to May or October to February.